What are two words that no small- to medium-sized business (or any size business, really) wants to hear?

 Data breach.

 Data breaches can be detrimental to SMBs, and these cyber attacks have been on the rise.
-Research found that 43% of small businesses are the target of cyberattacks, and 60% of SMBs go out of business in about six months following an attack.
+Research found that 43% of small businesses are the target of cyber attacks, and 60% of SMBs go out of businesses in about 6 months following an attack.
 That said, only 14% of SMBs rate their ability to prevent cyber attacks as highly effective.

 What is a Data Breach?